Simply007/kontent-custom-element-samples/CREATE_CUSTOM_ELEMENT.md

 ```
 The function finds how tall the element should be and then sets it with the [`setHeight` method](https://kontent.ai/learn/reference/custom-elements-js-api/#a-setheight-method).

-If you want to make your custom element scrollable, consider also adding a border or a shadow to it to distinguish the element from the rest of the UI.
+If you want to make your custom element scrollable, consider also adding a border or a shadow to it to distinguish it from the rest of the UI.

 ## 8. Ensure the element is disabled correctly
 When an item is disabled in the Kontent UI, it's important to disable your custom editor, too.
 Otherwise, you'd run into issues with updates to published items or users editing items they don't have permissions for.
 Define a function that sets the state of the editor.